gitathrun/JupyterLab_HowTo/README.md

 # JupyterLab_HowTo
-This is a repository for JupyterLab related knowledge
+This is a repository for JupyterLab related knowledge.
+The aim of this repository includes:
+- Introducing JupyterLab
+- Tricks for JupyterLab usage